Around town | Siloam Springs Herald-Leader

 Manna Center

 The Manna Center operates a thrift store that is open to the public from 9 a.m. to 5 p.m.
-Monday through Friday and 10 a.m. to 3 p.m.
-Saturday.
+Mondays through Fridays and 10 a.m. to 3 p.m.
+Saturdays.
 Proceeds from sales of donated items help fund the pantry.
 Clients are able to shop on vouchers at no cost.
 Donations of household items, small appliances and gently used clothing are accepted during business hours.

 Volunteers are always welcome in both the pantry and thrift store.
 To volunteer or for more information contact Marla or Laura at (479) 524-9825.